lucywyman/blog/source/content/my-super-boring-bucket-list.rst

 items that I can honestly say I have no desire to experience.
 So this is it: a relatively short and boring list of things I want to do before I die. #YOLO.

+Bonus items:
+Hike one of the Caminos in Europe